 The craft beer scene is thriving in towns and cities across Australia and Fremantle is one of the pioneers.
 Little Creatures Brewery sets the bar high with its Pale Ale – the brew that put them on the craft beer map.
 A tour through the brewery is fun, informative and ends with tastings.
 Need I say more?

-Scare yourself silly
+Scare yourself silly at Fremantle Prison

 Visiting Freo and not doing a tour of the Fremantle Prison is a crime.
 The vast limestone jail was built by convicts between 1852 and1859, and housed thousands of men, women and juveniles until it was decommissioned in 1991.
 Rumour has it that the prison is heavily haunted – as are many historic establishments in Fremantle.
 If you’re keen on being spooked, hop on The Ghostly Tour every Friday night to visit Freo’s scariest places.

-Hook the catch of the day and other specialities
+Hook the catch of the day

 Fishing Boat Harbour is the place to go for fresh local seafood.
 Cicerello’s have been serving up scrumptious fish and chips since 1903 so they kind of have it down pat.
 Close neighbours include Joe’s Fish Shack and Kailis Fish Market.
 Lower South Terrace – also known as the Cappuccino Strip – serves much more than coffee.
 This area is the hub of Fremantle’s weekend nightlife and home to the iconic brewpub Sail and Anchor and several Italian and Greek eateries.

-Get a caffeine fix
+Get a caffeine fix at a cool cafe

 Cappuccino Strip is not the only spot to head for great coffee.
 Some of Fremantle’s best cafes can be found on side streets that may not be on the tourist trail.
 The Attic on Bannister Street is a funky two-story cafe that does a good brew and yummy breakfast.
 Studio 37 and Moore & Moore Cafe also serve up fine java, food and a side of local art.